V12 engine: Usage in marine vessels

-The first V-engine (a V-twin design) was built by Daimler in 1889, then the first V8 engine was built by Antoinette in 1903.
+The first V engine (a V-twin design) was built by Daimler in 1889, then the first V8 engine was built by Antoinette in 1903.
 These were followed by the first V12 engine in 1904, which was built by Putney Motor Works in London for use in racing boats.
-Known as the "Craig-Dörwald" engine after Putney's founding partners, the V12 engine was based on Putney's existing two-cylinder engine with a flathead design, a V-angle of 90 degrees and an aluminium crankcase.
+Known as the "Craig-Dörwald" engine after Putney's founding partners, the V12 engine was based on Putney's existing two-cylinder engine with a flathead design, a V-angle of 90 degrees and a crankcase made of aluminium.
 As in many marine engines, the camshaft could be slid longitudinally to engage a second set of cams, giving valve timing that reversed the engine's rotation to achieve astern propulsion.
 The engine had a displacement of 1120 cuin a weight of 950 lbs and developed 40 ft racing boats, but little is known of its racing achievements.

-Two more V12s appeared in the 1909-1910 motor boat racing season.
+Two more V12s appeared in the 1909–1910 motor boat racing season.
 The Lamb Boat & Engine Company in the United States built a 1559 cuin engine for the company's 32 ft 'Lamb IV' boat.
 The Orleans Motor Company built a massive 3464 cuin flathead V12 engine with a power output quoted as "nearly 400 bhp".
 In 1914, Panhard built two 2356 cuin V12 engines with four valves per cylinder, which were designed for use in racing boats.

 Large V12 diesel engines are common in modern cruise ships, which may have up to six such engines.
 An example of a currently produced V12 marine engine is the Wärtsilä 46F engine, where the V12 version has a displacement of 1157 L and a power output of 14,400 kW.